Emmyn5600/Emmyn5600/README.md

   code: [JavaScript, React, Redux, Ruby on Rails, HTML/CSS, Semantic UI, Bootstrap, Tailwind CSS],
   interest: ["Software development"],
+  Quote: ["You can't change the past but it is possible to start with your past to build a better future"],
   funfacts: ["The man with the world’s deepest voice can make sounds humans can’t hear"],
   location: [Kigali-Rwanda],
 }